 - Maximum 1:12 Student – teacher ratio

-- Of our 2011 graduates, 60% are entering private schools and 40% are entering public schools
+- Of our recent graduates, 60% are entering private schools and 40% are entering public schools

 - Many of our families carpool.
 We also offer bus service from several areas in Charlotte

-- Diverse backgrounds, practices, and beliefs with the majority belonging to the reformed and conservative movements.
+- Promote an inclusive Jewish community school environment welcoming of all Jewish families regardless of affiliation and level of practice.
+Our families have diverse backgrounds, practices, and beliefs with the majority belonging to the reform and conservative movements.
 Others bridge the spectrum from unaffiliated to Orthodox.

-- Accreditation, memberships and grants: (SACS, NAIS, RAVSAK)
+- Accreditation, memberships and grants: (NCAIS, SAIS, NAIS, PRIZMAH)